 - A Man in the Mobile attack is when the attacker gains access to a mobile to extract sensitive data.
 To prevent this, do not connect your mobile device to any public WIFI routers, as this is how these attacks are carried out.

-As always, it is important to make sure that you have a trustworthy antivirus software installed onto your device(s).
+As always, it is important to make sure that you have a trustworthy antivirus software installed on to your device.